We're getting ready for 2014!

 An additional “on water” experience is available on the Lindy Lou, the Museum’s river launch.
 The Lindy Lou is reminiscent of the river launches that took passengers upstream to resorts and picnic grounds, or simply provided a pleasant way for families and lovers to spend a lazy afternoon on the river around the turn of the century.
 The launch takes its design cues from the famous Truscott Launch, a launch that was built in St. Joseph, Michigan in the late 1800s.
 Truscotts could be found on rivers and inland waterways throughout the country.
 The Lindy Lou also takes an environmental cue from the past: she is powered by an electric motor, just like launches that cruised the lagoons during the 1893 Columbian Exposition in Chicago.

-Cruising Tickets Now Available!
+Cruising Tickets Available Soon!